aklee2106/Scammer/README.md

 ![Homepage Demo](gifs/signup_error.gif)

-To accomplish this, I just wrote my own custom error handling/message in my User Model and Controller on the backend.
+To accomplish this, I wrote my own custom error handling/message in my User Model and Controller on the backend.

 ![Model](gifs/model.png)
 ![Controller](gifs/controller.png)

 ### Posts and Comments

-Users can create and delete posts and reply to other users' posts/comments.
+Users can create/delete posts and reply to other users' posts/comments.

 ### Groups

-In addition, users and also create/delete posts and comments relegated for specific groups.
+In addition, users can also create/delete posts and comments relegated for specific groups.
 They can also navigate to specific groups and see the filtered posts relevant for the specific group.

 ### Future Features
+* Enhanced Group(s) functionality
 * Profile pages
 * Likes
 * Search